 Get involved in the larger Strategic Doing community.
 Connect with those you met at a workshop, find ways to meet other Strategic Doers when you’re traveling, take advantage of social media channels to grow relationships, and come to the annual Strategic Doing conference.

 Practice, practice, practice.
 A primary requirement for affiliates is that they have three certified Strategic Doing faculty.
 Faculty members are experienced in using the Strategic Doing discipline over a period of time in a variety of settings.
 They’ve developed strategies for overcoming common obstacles, found their own style for presenting the material, and learned how to adapt their presentation to different audiences.

 If you haven’t already, hold a Strategic Doing 301 training in your community/region.
 Co-lead the workshop with a Strategic Doing faculty member (we can help identify someone who might be able to help), usually with the assistance of your prospective Fellow team, so the Fellow can get a sense of whether your workshop leaders are ready to take the next steps to become faculty themselves.

 Apply to become an affiliate.
-You’ll need at least two experienced certified workshop leaders to apply, and should be well on the way to having three certified Strategic Doing faculty members (remember that the faculty do not need to be employees of your organization; any Strategic Doing faculty member can choose to work with you and be part of the affiliate structure).
+You’ll need at least two experienced certified workshop leaders to apply, and should be well on the way to having three certified Strategic Doing faculty members (only one of the faculty needs to be an employee of your organization; any Strategic Doing faculty member can choose to work with you and be part of the affiliate structure).
 Review the memorandum of partnership for affiliates, which includes a description of the roles, rights, and responsibilities of being an affiliate.
 While the official paperwork documents the process, more important will be a follow-up conversation that one or more members of the Strategic Doing Core Team (we have a core team too!) have with you about your plans and readiness.
 We may approve your application in short order, or we may have recommendations for more experience we think is needed before you become a formal affiliate.

 Still have questions?
 Contact Liz Nilsen at firstname.lastname@example.org.